iamniama/gnomish-dice-cup/README.md

 This will allow users to issue commands such as *swing*, *cast magic missile*, *shoot*, *reflex save*, etc, and get appropriate rolls without having to specify the dice info.
 The base roll commands will also still be available, for maximum flexibility in game sessions.

 ## Backstory
-*Inside the chest, you find a leather and brass cup such as one might use for rolling dice.
-Closer inspection reveals a humming sound and the click of tiny gears coming from it, suggesting a gnomish design.
-You lift the cup out of the chest, and it makes a churning vibration in your hand, as though an unknown number of tiny objects are rattling and shaking inside.
-Cant it be?
-The legendary Gnomish Dice Cup?*

 While working on various tutorials and drills to hone my Python and development skills, I found myself not really getting into the projects and wanting to do something different.
 During this time, I also discovered D&D gameplay videos by Critical Role, Viva la Dirt League, and others, and spent a lot of my spare time watching and listening to D&D games using the 5th Edition rules, which were very different from 2E, the last rules that I played under.